 Data security for cloud analytics is a key prerequisite for doing data science in the cloud.
 Analytical data is a specific data type within an organization that describes business performance.
 Unlike transactional data, which supports the daily operations of an organization, analytical data serves the purposes of decision-making, analysis, and reporting.

-The cloud data science platform Repods handles large amounts of structured analytical data.
+The cloud data science studio by Record Evolution handles large amounts of structured analytical data.
 This data, for the most part, consists of large customer lists, transactional lists, or production data.
-Non-business-decisive analytical data should be brought to the cloud first—you can protect your work by pre-aggregating the data or by using data anonymization techniques.
+Non-business-decisive analytical data should be brought to the cloud first—you can alleviate cloud security concerns and protect your work by pre-aggregating the data or by using data anonymization techniques.

 Data anonymization in the cloud